cruhl/typescript-tooling/README.md

 ### Overriding TypeScript and TSLint Settings

-TSt creates or modifies `<tsconfig|tslint>.json` in your project root to extend the defaults in the `.tst` directory...
+TST creates or modifies `<tsconfig|tslint>.json` in your project root to extend the defaults in the `.tst` directory...

 ```
 // `<tsconfig|tslint>.json`

 {
-  // TSt adds this line if it isn't already set
+  // TST adds this line if it isn't already set
   "extends": "./.tst/<tsconfig|tslint>.json"
 }
 ```